realnuno/capstone-client/README.md

 ## User Cases
-This app is for this type of users:
+This app is for travelers who are seeking:
-1. NEW PLACE FOR TRAVEL - For travelers, so that they can search and get a lot of recommendations for new places to visit.
+1. A NEW PLACE FOR TRAVEL - For travelers, so that they can search and get a lot of recommendations for new places to visit.
-2. OWN PLAY LIST - Users can save favorite results into your favorites list so they can check them any time without re-search.
+2. TO SAVE A LIST OF PLACES TO VISIT- Users can save favorite results into your favorites list so they can check them any time without re-search.
-3. WITH NOTE - Users can record ideas and ruminations about the places in your own personal note.
+3. TO BE ABLE TO SAVE PERSONALIZED TRAVEL SEARCHES WITH NOTES - Users can record ideas and ruminations about the places in your own personal note.

 ### Wireframes